mike99mac/zlma/README.md

     ./instzlma
     ```

-    -To run it if your system has an upgraded python, include the upgraded version as an argument to ``instzlma``:
+    - To run it if your system has an upgraded python, include the upgraded version as an argument to ``instzlma``:

     ```
     ./instzlma python3.11